 Effective Spring Term 2010, student absences will be recorded from the first day the class meets.
 Regular and punctual attendance in all classes and laboratories, day and evening, is required.
 Students who are absent for any reason should always consult with their instructors.
 Course syllabi must provide specific information regarding attendance, including, for courses involving the internet, online activity that constitutes “attendance.”
 Also, both tardiness and early departure from class may be considered forms of absenteeism.
 In all cases, students will be held responsible for completion of course requirements covered in their absence.

 Additionally, it is the student’s responsibility to drop a course for nonattendance.
-Course instructors establish policy with regard to attendance in their respective syllabi and may drop a student for excessive absences.
+Course instructors may drop a student for excessive absences or for online classes non-participation as defined by assigned work not being turned in during the course of a week.
 Absences are considered excessive when more than 12.5 percent of the total contact hours of instruction in a semester, including lecture and lab, are missed.
 For example, in a three-credit-hour lecture class, students may be dropped after more than six contact hours of absences.
 In a four-credit-hour lecture/lab class, students may be dropped after more than eight contact hours of absences.
 Absences are counted regardless of whether they occur consecutively.

 Failure to officially withdraw may result in a failing grade for the course.
-It is the student’s responsibility to withdraw officially from a class by submitting a completed Withdrawal Form to the Admissions and Records Office.
+It is the student’s responsibility to withdraw officially from a class by submitting a “student course withdrawal” request in ACES.